pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_300.md

 ## Introduction - Remote Agent Install - Sync On-prem databases

-While the Oracle Cloud has greatly simplified DBA tasks, the DBA still has a role to play in the development and maintenance of DBCA instances.
-This lab covers a few of the common DBA activities in a cloud environment.
+This lab covers installation and configuration of DIPC remote agent along with synchronization of an on-prem database.
+Agents allow synchronization of data from sources outside Oracle Cloud.
+Two VMs within Ravello will be used to simulate a DIPC instance and an On-Prem database server.

 This lab supports the following use cases:
--	Rapid creation and scaling of cloud databases.
+-   Configure Remote DIPC Agent
--	Maintenance of security access.
+-   Synchronize On-Premise Database

 ## Objectives

 -   Create Compute Instance to Simulate On-Prem Source
--   Configure Remote Agent as Trusted Application
+-	Ensuring Remote Agent is Trusted by DIPC instance
--   Download Agent Package
+-   Agent Download
--   Unzip and Configure Agent
+-   Agent Installation and Configuration
 -   Configure Agent SSL
--   Administer Agent: Start and Stop
+-	Agent Administration - Starting and Stopping.
--
+-   Synchronize On-Premise Database

 ### **STEP 1**: Log into DIPC Console and go to Agent Page

 -   Click "Agents" in left panel